WTFAcademy/WTF-zk/Languages/en/09_Unit/readme.md

 ## Summary

-In this tutorial, we introduced the concepts of unit set and Euler's totient function, which can be used to calculate the number of positive integers less than or equal to $n$ that are coprime with $n$.
+In this tutorial, we introduced the concepts of set of units and Euler's totient function, which can be used to calculate the number of positive integers less than or equal to $n$ that are coprime with $n$.
 In the next tutorial, we will explore Euler's theorem, which utilizes the Euler's totient function.